 While I do think the way you position yourself is more important that what you call yourself, these terms are not completely interchangeable and my beliefs don’t change the client’s perception of each term.
 Sometimes I even think that freelancers graduate into consultants as their career evolves and that right now I’m somewhere in the middle.
 Regardless, here’s my attempt at some tangible advice:

 You should call yourself a freelancer if you’re selling your time by billing hourly and don’t have a clear focus on the value your work provides for a client’s business.
 Calling yourself a freelancer can potentially limit you to working with clients that have lower budgets and are interested in cheaper, “commodity” services.

 That’s not necessarily a bad thing.
 The world needs “freelancers”.
 Not every client has a complex business problem that only a “consultant” can solve.
 The important thing is that you realize the word “freelancer” has an unfair bias attached to it which will make it more difficult for you to acquire high-paying clients.

 You should call yourself a consultant if you have left hourly rates behind and charge exclusively for the value of the solutions you provide.
 Calling yourself a consultant will help you attract high-paying, high-profile clients to your business.
 However, you may also receive fewer leads and inquiries as there aren’t as many high-profile clients out there.
 You must also be prepared with a strategic approach to solving the clients business problems and helping them achieve real business goals.
 These clients are looking for tangible business results, not just high quality execution.

 Position yourself for success

-If you’re interested in getting better clients, charging more for your work, and and dominating the freelancing market regardless of your title, this free 5 day email course will help you do just that.
+If you’re interested in getting better clients, charging more for your work, and and dominating the freelancing market regardless of your title, my eBook about freelancing can help you do just that.

 Did you enjoy this post?
 Agree?
 Disagree?
 I’d love to hear from you.
 Also, if you found this article helpful, consider sharing it with a friend, colleague, or on social media!